Montreal: Sports

 The most popular sport is ice hockey.
 The professional hockey team, the Montreal Canadiens, is one of the Original Six teams of the National Hockey League (NHL), and has won an NHL-record 24 Stanley Cup championships.
 The Canadiens' most recent Stanley Cup victory came in 1993.
 They have major rivalries with the Toronto Maple Leafs and Boston Bruins, both of which are also Original Six teams, and with the Ottawa Senators, the closest team geographically.
 The Canadiens have played at the Bell Centre since 1996.
-Prior to that they played at the Montreal Forum.
+Prior to that, they played at the Montreal Forum.

-The Montreal Alouettes of the Canadian Football League (CFL) play at Molson Stadium on the campus of McGill University for their regular-season games.
-Late season and playoff games are played at the much larger, enclosed Olympic Stadium, which also hosted the 2008 Grey Cup.
-The Alouettes have won the Grey Cup seven times, most recently in 2010.
-The Alouettes has had two periods on hiatus.
+The Montreal Alouettes of the Canadian Football League (CFL) play at Percival Molson Memorial Stadium on the campus of McGill University for their regular-season games.
+Late season and playoff games are sometimes played at the much larger, enclosed Olympic Stadium, which also hosted the 2008 Grey Cup.
+The Alouettes have won the Grey Cup eight times, most recently in 2023.
+The Alouettes have had two periods on hiatus.
 During the second one, the Montreal Machine played in the World League of American Football in 1991 and 1992.
 The McGill Redbirds, Concordia Stingers, and Université de Montréal Carabins play in the U Sports football league.

 Montreal has a storied baseball history.
 The city was the home of the minor-league Montreal Royals of the International League until 1960.
 In 1946, Jackie Robinson broke the Baseball colour line with the Royals in an emotionally difficult year; Robinson was forever grateful for the local fans' fervent support.
 Major League Baseball came to town in the form of the Montreal Expos in 1969.
 They played their games at Jarry Park Stadium until moving into Olympic Stadium in 1977.
 After 36 years in Montreal, the team relocated to Washington, D.C., in 2005 and re-branded themselves as the Washington Nationals.